KasparEtter/ef1p/pages/email/email.md

 Webmail
 </summary>

-[Email service providers](#provider) usually offer a web interface to their email service.
+[Mailbox providers](#provider) usually offer a web interface to their email service.
 Instead of [configuring a mail client](#configuration), which runs locally on your device, you can visit a provider-specific website with a [web browser](https://en.wikipedia.org/wiki/Web_browser) in order to access your messages.